sheromon/wheat-detection/README.md

 ```

 # TODO

+Honestly, I'm not sure when I'll have time to do any of these, but it's nice to have goals, right?

 * Get rid of "numpy array is not writeable" error
 * Replace config with PyTorch Lightning hyperparameters
 * Maybe replace numpy seed with PyTorch Lightning seed feature
+* Add stochastic weight averaging
+* Add tests?
+* Add test-time augmentation?